create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBody.md

 #### Hint

-- Fixed is useful for indicating objects that do not move: walls, ground, etc.
+- *fixed* is useful for indicating objects that do not move: walls, ground, etc.

 ### SFVec3f [in, out] **position** 0 0 0 <small>(-∞,∞)</small>